google-deepmind/materials_discovery/README.md

 materials science community and hopefully enable exciting new research via the updated convex hull.

+As of August 2024, we have expanded the dataset to release all materials measured to be within 1 meV/atom from the convex hull.
+We hope that this provides greater context to the convex hulls in chemical families of interest, for a total of >520,000 materials.

 This is a research project, not an official Google product.
 Expect bugs as the repository expands and sharp edges.
 Please help by exploring the structures and let us know what you think!